Skip to article frontmatterSkip to article content

 end

-X_feas = get_feasible(A,b; num_reads = 20);
+X_feas = get_default_feasible_starts(A, b; num_reads = 20)

-20 feasible solutions found.
+Loaded 20 precomputed feasible solutions from 3-GAMA_example4_feasible_starts.csv.

 function augmentation_experiment(f, G, A, b, X, xl, xu)